influxdata/docs-v2/content/v2.0/security/tokens/_index.md

 InfluxDB ensures secure interaction between users and data through the use of **authentication tokens**.
 A token belongs to an organization and identifies InfluxDB permissions within the organization.

+Use authentication tokens for the following tasks:
+- Authorize API requests.
+See [InfluxDB v2 API](/v2.0/reference/api/#view-influxdb-v2-api-documentation)

 The following articles provide information about managing authentication tokens.

 {{< children >}}